 But you can't keep purposes out that easily.
 In the realm of biology, talk of purpose and function never went away.
 Perhaps the clearest example is that of the heart, which we all conventionally understand as having the function of pumping blood around the body.
 One way to understand this is to say that any talk of "function" of this kind is actually shorthand for a more benign (less purposeful) extended process of evolution by natural selection, the blind mindless chain of events by which life forms gradually became more complex and adaptiveness came to decide which structures and processes got passed to the next generation and which did not.

+The word "perspective" unfortunately invokes the notion of vision and seeing, which can be very misleading, but to pursue that here would lead us too far afield.
 There is something terribly unsatisfactory with this picture.
 If talk of function is actually shorthand for the meaningless processes of evolution by natural selection, we lose the ability to speak with confidence of any functions.
 Cardiologists would have a hard time explaining what they are about if we did not share their background assumption that hearts serve a specific purpose, and that they can fail as well as succeed.
 Failure is not an option for a copper molecule or for a cloud, but it is for an organ, or an ant within a colony, or a germinating seed.
 In each case, there is a perspective that we must acknowledge, that of the system that may or may not succeed in what it is about.
 This perspectivalism is very important.
 It lies at the heart of the living.